akhilesh-reddy/Data-Science-Mini-projects/README.md

 ## Market segmentation
 Market Segmentation has always been the first step in any product launch, campaign or personalized recommendation.
 This was data collected in the course of a market-research study using followers of the Twitter account of a large consumer brand that shall remain nameless---let's call it "NutrientH20" just to have a label.
 The goal here was for NutrientH20 to understand its social-media audience a little bit better, so that it could hone its messaging a little more sharply.

-## Prediction of vehicle testing time - Pending
+## Prediction of vehicle testing time
+Predicting the test time for Mercedes benz cars after manufacturing was the main objective of this project.
+Using XGBoost, we achieved an R squared value of ~55% for the prediction model.

-## Web scraping and analysis of car reviews - Pending
+## Web scraping and analysis of car reviews
+Understanding how customers are associating a brand with their own sentiments is crucial information to growth in industries.
+In this mini project, we have found associations between luxury cars discussed in Edmund’s forum and generated insights regarding what attributes are customers talking about when it comes to these brands